 Frequently Asked Question

-The Firewood Department of Carson City and Sierra Crest Firewood have combined to provide high quality firewood to our customers in the Eastern Sierra of California and Nevada.
+The Firewood Department and Sierra Crest Firewood have combined to provide high-quality firewood to our customers in the Eastern Sierra of California and Nevada.

 Where does your wood come from?∨